atrigila/phaseimpute/docs/usage.md

 ```

 The CSV file provided in `--posfile` must contain three columns [panel, chr, posfile].
 See [Posfile section](#samplesheet-posfile) for more information.
-:warning: For stitch panel id should be set to "None" for `--posfile` and `--chunks` in case no `--panel` is provided.

 ```console title="posfile.csv"
 panel,chr,posfile